Desarol/drupal-jsonapi-client/README.md

 ### Browsers

+The library works in all modern browsers.

 https://netmarketshare.com

 We bundle `regenerator-runtime` and `proxy-polyfill` so that the library works out of the box in IE11.

-- The library works in:
-  - Chrome
-  - Firefox
-  - Safari
-  - Edge
-  - IE11

 ## Sponsors